The Low-Residency MFA in Creative Writing

 Celebrating over ten years of excellence, the Low-Residency MFA Program at Murray State University allows student writers to work on their craft where they live, under the guidance of prize-winning writers.
-Twice a year, in July and January, students attend a nine-day residency at MSU to join a community of writers for intensive study, workshops, readings, and lectures.
+Twice a year, in July and January, students attend a nine-day residency at Murray State to join a community of writers for intensive study, workshops, readings, and lectures.
 The select and eclectic students that make up this program come seeking a competitive, supportive, and affordable alternative to the traditional MFA program and end up finding much more.